foorschtbar/SoundBoard/README.md

 - [ ] If we had valid settings, but in Fallback AP mode, try to connect to the last known wifi periodically
 - [ ] Download audiofiles from the webinterface
 - [ ] Replace Pay/Delete/Download wit icons?
+- [ ] Add tailing slash to the topic prefix
 - [x] Save authentication in cookie/webstore
 - [x] Add credentials to post requests
 - [x] Improve MQTT reconnection and resubscription